Personal Data Loss - A Guide to Identity Theft

 - Preventing Identity Theft: A Guide for Consumers: Click on this link to open a PDF brochure from the National Crime Prevention Council on how consumers can prevent identity theft.
 The brochure also provides a definition of what identity theft is and examples of how it is done.

 - Taxpayer Guide to Identity Theft: Discover how to learn if tax records have been affected by identity theft, how to prevent it, and what to do if affected by this type of crime.
 The IRS page that opens also includes an identity theft toolkit.

 - Prevent and Report Identity Theft: Learn how to prevent identity theft and how to prevent it if it should occur.
-The page is divided into two categories with tips/instructions listed beneath each.
+This page offers tips and instructions when dealing with identity theft.

 - Protect Yourself From Identity Theft: Listed on this page are various methods that people can practice in order to avoid becoming a victim of identity theft.

 - Warning Signs and Steps: People who suspect they've become victims of identity theft can review warning signs associated with crime by clicking on this link.
 They will also learn what steps to take if they are actually a victim of it.